Toothless Tyger Taken To Task

 We know this is happening as we can see the tail on thousands of incoming visitors as being that of an email hosting service.

 We did contact Maple Leaf Sports and Entertainment Partnerships (MLSE) as is our right as we are journalists writing a story about abuse of our legal system by one of their services providers.
 Also, on top of that, from the emails and messages we are receiving, it is clear that Tyger Shark’s local reputation is damaged as a result of their own actions, which we have simply exposed to the light.
-We are a not-profit-motivated social enterprise so if this was a school yard, the bullying Tyger Shark would have been picking a fight with a child of limited mobility and means.
+We are a locally-focused and community-oriented media service so if this was a school yard, the bullying Tyger Shark would have been picking a fight with a child of limited mobility and means.

 Worst yet, the 'weaker' kid just put the bully on their ass in a very public way,